Koala633/hostbase/README.md

 		 * mesh point
 ```

-If your card is not compatible with hotapd you will only can use the sample attack with airbase-ng and you can go directly to ----> Step 3.
+If your card is not compatible with hostapd you will only be able to use the simple attack with airbase-ng and you can jump directly to ----> Step 3.

-For user which have a compatible wifi card with hostapd.First remover older version of hostapd
+For those who have a wifi card compatible with hostapd, you must first remove any older version of hostapd
 ```bash
 apt-get remove hostapd
 ```